Which kind mining labor accommodation camp buildings is your best choice

 Cons:

-Higher Cost: More expensive than flat packed prefabricated houses but cheaper than permanent modular buildings.
+Higher Cost: More expensive than flat-packed prefabricated houses but cheaper than permanent modular buildings.

-Assembly: labour is need for on-site assembly
+Assembly: Labor is needed for on-site assembly

-Ideal for the projects that put employee comfort and retention first, and mid- to long-term worker camps (10–20 years).
+Ideal for the projects that put employee comfort and retention first and mid- to long-term worker camps (10–20 years).

 folding container house